+The supplier shall demonstrate the reproducibility of their SMT processes.

 Solder deposition equipment

-Equipment used to deposit solder pastes shall be of a screening, stencilling, dispensing, roller coating or dotting type.
+Equipment used to deposit solder pastes shall be of a screening, stencilling, dispensing, roller coating, dotting or jet printing type.

 Equipment shall apply pastes of a viscosity and quantity such that the positioned device is retained on the board before and during soldering operations, ensuring self-centring and solder fillet formation.